-I awoke this morning thinking about the line “The Difference Between Dreaming and Living is Doing”.
+I awoke thinking about the line “The Difference Between Dreaming and Living is Doing.”
 It occurred to me how real that statement is.

 So many people dream great dreams and have fabulous ideas but never take action.
-Others live full and complete lives, without much looking back or regret.
+Others live full lives without much looking back or regret.
 The only difference is just doing it.

-Normally that approach in my life has worked out well but one memory comes to mind.
-Back in my days at Louisiana Tech University I made extra money as a police dispatcher on the graveyard shift.
-By the time I got off work it was dark, quiet and peaceful.
+Normally that approach in my life has worked out well, but one memory comes to mind.
+In my days at Louisiana Tech University, I worked as a police dispatcher on the graveyard shift.
+By the time I got off work, it was dark, quiet, and peaceful.
 Lovely.

-As we raced through town we raced over a set of bumpy train tracks.
-The dog woke up and was he was pissed off.
+As we raced through town, we raced over a set of bumpy train tracks with a big kerthump-kerthump.
+This caused the dog to wake up, and he was very pissed off.
 I immediately turned from the kind and gentle rescuer to the at-hand victim.
-It was all I could do to hold his mouth shut and I was locked into the back of this station wagon with this now very upset and injured dog that wanted to kill me.
+It was all I could do to hold his mouth shut, and I was locked into the back of this station wagon with this now the agitated and injured dog that wanted to kill me.

-The dog survived and the owner claimed him from the vets.
-I found out later that his name was Caesar and boy did I feel like a Christian in the coliseum that night.
-Sometimes taking action leaves no good deed unpunished but sometimes it brings unexpected joy and reward.
-One of these days I’l tell you the story of scuba diving and surfacing to find a beautiful naked woman standing next to me on the edge of the shore.
+The dog survived, and the owner claimed him from the vets.
+I found out later that his name was Caesar.
+Sometimes taking action leaves no good deed unpunished, but sometimes, it brings unexpected joy and reward.
+One of these days, I’l tell you the story of scuba diving and surfacing to find a beautiful naked woman standing next to me on the edge of the shore.
+That really happened.

 The irony, I suppose, is that I eventually combined my love of saving dogs and being a pilot with becoming a dog rescue pilot, flying dogs from kill shelters to new forever homes through adoption.

 The difference between living and dreaming is doing.